 - The Last of Us remake PS5 upgrades & new features

 The Last of Us Part 1 remake is set to launch on Friday, September 2, 2022.
-This marks almost a full decade since the game first captivated PlayStation fans back in 2013.
+This marks a full decade since the game first captivated PlayStation fans back in 2013.

 As you would expect, as soon as the release date rolls around, players around the globe will be able to jump in right away.
 Not just to the full Last of Us remake, but also to the standalone prequel chapter ‘Left Behind’ as well.